openharmony/arkcompiler_runtime_core/static_core/docs/runtime-compiled_code-interaction.md

 The document refers to the interpreter and the compiler modules.

 The interpreter is a part of the runtime aimed to execute bytecode of managed functions.
-The interpreter is responsible to manage hotness counter (see [Structure of `panda::Method`](#structure-of-pandamethod)) of managed functions.
+The interpreter is responsible to manage hotness counter (see [Structure of `ark::Method`](#structure-of-pandamethod)) of managed functions.

 The compiler is aimed to translate managed function's bytecode to native code.
-The compiler has an interface function `panda::CompilerInterface::CompileMethodSync` which starts compilation.
+The compiler has an interface function `ark::CompilerInterface::CompileMethodSync` which starts compilation.
 When the function gets compiled the compiler changes its entrypoint to newly generated code.
 Next time when the function gets called native code will be executed.

 ## Calling convention
 Panda runtime and managed code must call functions according to the target calling convention.
-Compiled code of a managed function must accept one extra argument: the pointer to `panda::Method` which describes this function.
+Compiled code of a managed function must accept one extra argument: the pointer to `ark::Method` which describes this function.
 This argument must be the first argument.

 Example:
 Consider a function int max(int a, int b).
 When the compiler generates native code for this function for ARM target it must consider that the function accepts 3 arguments:
-- a pointer to `panda::Method` in the register R0.
+- a pointer to `ark::Method` in the register R0.
 - `a` in the register R1
 - `b` in the register R2